Mark Labbett (all series)

 The most steps set for The Chaser in the Final Chase was 28.
 This has happened twice.
-The first time it happened was on 17 June 2010.
-Chaser Mark Labbett scored 27 before his time ran out.
-This feat was set again on 20 March 2012 and Chaser Paul Sinha also scored 27 before his time ran out.
+The first time it happened was on 17 June 2010 with Chaser Mark Labbett where he scored 27 before his time ran out.
+This feat was set again on 20 March 2012 and Chaser Paul Sinha also scored 27 in his time.

 The second series (shown in 2010) featured a phone-in viewers competition, entitled The Chaser's Offer.
 It was dropped after the second series concluded its run.
 A phone-in contest returned in autumn 2012, this time asked by an anonymous ITV voice.

 During spring 2012, pilot episodes were made for Fox Television in the US, with local quiz god Brad Rutter and our own Mark Labbett as The Chasers.
 They didn't pick it up for a series.
 GSN (their equivalent of the Challenge channel) made series from 2013.
 Local versions of the show have also been made for NDR in Germany and for Russia 1.

 The first three series were not shown on STV, because... er... well, there was probably some good reason.

 The Chase was the first programme credited to "Potato", a unit of ITV Studios devoted to game shows.
 The overnight change occurred on 25 June 2013.